Application Procedures

 Statement of Purpose

 In addition to your CV and Writing Sample, you will be asked to prepare a statement of purpose of around 1,000 words, addressed to the PhD selection committee.
-This statement should explain your career goals and research agenda by addressing the following prompts.
-We encourage you to illustrate your answers with relevant anecdotes and specific examples from your academic or non-academic experience.
+This statement should explain your career goals and research agenda.
+We encourage you to illustrate your ideas with relevant anecdotes and specific examples from your academic or non-academic experience.
+Consider the prompts below.

 • Why are you applying for a PhD?
 Why have you chosen our Technical Communication and Rhetoric program?